COVID-19 Explained: Part 1 – History & Suspected Exposure

 Coronaviruses consist of a large family of viruses that commonly occur in humans and different species of animals, such as bats, cattle, cats, and more (CDC, 2020).
-Animal coronaviruses may infect and spread among humans in rare occurrences, such as the outbreak of SARS-CoV-2 in Wuhan, Hubei Province, China (CDC, 2020).
+In addition, animal coronaviruses may infect and spread among humans in rare occurrences; this includes the outbreak of SARS-CoV-2 in Wuhan, Hubei Province, China (CDC, 2020).

 Similar to MERS-CoV and SARS-CoV, SARS-CoV-2 is a betacoronavirus, and it originates in bats (CDC, 2020).
 For more Coronavirus background information, refer to our previous article on the interim coding guidance from the CDC.